 Connect with your inner joy and sense of purpose!

-Maintaining silence in a retreat frees you from the distraction of engaging with others so that you can begin to meet yourself anew, with a kind awareness.
-You can let go of doing and striving, to allow yourself simply to be.
-In addition, when we are silent, in nature, engaging in forest bathing, our senses are more open, we are more present, we feel more alive, we open to something that is greater than us, greater than our difficulties, pain and drama.
+Maintaining silence in a retreat frees us from the distraction of engaging with others so that we can begin to meet ourselves anew, with a kind awareness.
+We can let go of doing and striving, to allow ourselves simply to be.
+In addition, when we are silent, our senses are more open, we are more present, we feel more alive, and we connect to something that is greater than us, greater than our difficulties, pain and drama.
 Nature gives us a sense of space, allowing us to be in touch with our spirituality, connecting with a compassionate inner knowing, that is uplifting and empowering.

 Who it is for?